-a.
+6. a.
 If the amount claimed totals less than \$10,000: The amount claimed if it totals less than ten thousand dollars (\$10,000) as of the date of the presentation of this claim, including the estimated amount of any prospective injury, damage, or loss, insofar as it may be known at the time of the presentation of the claim, together with the basis of computation of the amount claimed.

-Amoui t Claimed and basis for computation: b.
-If the amount claimed exceeds \$10,000: If the amount claimed exceeds ten thousand dollars (\$10,000), no dollar amount shall be included in the claim.
-However, it shall indicate whether the claim would be a limited civil case.
-A limited civil case is one where the recovery sought, exclusive of attorney fees, interest and court costs does not exceed \$25,000.
-An unlimited civil case is one in which the recovery sought is more than \$25,000.
-(See CCP § 86) LIMITED CIVIL CASE UNLIMITED CIVIL CASE You are required to provide the information requested above, plus your signature on page 3 of this form, in order to comply with Government Code §910.
-In addition, in order to conduct a timely investigation and possible resolution of your claim, the City requests that you answer the following questions.
-7. Claimant(s) Date(s) of Birth: 8.
-Name, address and telephone number of any witness(es) to the occurrence or transaction which gave rise to the claim asserted: 9.
-If the claim involves medical treatment for a claimed injury, please provide the name, address and telephone number of any doctors or hospitals providing treatment.
-If a l . pplicable, please attach any medical bills or reports or similar documents supporting your claim.
-If the claim relates to an automobile accident: Claimant (s) Auto Insurance Company: Telephone: Address: Insurance Policy Number: Insurance Broker/Agent: Telephone: Address: Claimant's Vehicle License Number: Vehicle Make/Year: Claimant's Driver License Number: Expiration: If applicable, please attach any repair bills, estimates, or similar documents supporting your claim.
+Amount Claimed and basis for computation:

+b.
+If the amount claimed exceeds \$10,000: If the amount claimed exceeds ten thousand dollars no dollar amount shall be included in the claim.
+However, it shall indicate whether the claim wou limited civil case.
+A limited civil case is one where the recovery sought, exclusive of attorney fees, and court costs does not exceed \$25,000.
+An unlimited civil case is one in which the recovery sou more than \$25,000.
+(See CCP § 86) ld be a interest You are required to provide the information requested above, plus your signature on page 3 of this order to comply with Government Code §910.
+In addition, in order to conduct a timely investigat possible resolution of your claim, the City requests that you answer the following questions. form, in tion and 7.
+Claimant(s) Date(s) of Birth: 8.
+Name, address and telephone number of any witness(es) to the occurrence or transaction which ga the claim asserted: ve rise to 9.
+If the claim involves medical treatment for a claimed injury, please provide the name, address and number of any doctors or hospitals providing treatment.
+If apj plicable, please attach any medical bills or reports or similar documents supporting your claim.
+10. C If the claim relates to an automobile accident: Claimant (s) Auto Insurance Company: Telephone: Address: Insurance Policy Number: Address: Claimant's Vehicle License Number: Vehicle Make/Year: Claimant's Driver License Number: Expiration:

+If applicable, please attach any repair bills, estimates, or similar documents supporting your claim.